Evrima Rendering; Renderings are artistic concepts. All features, plans and specifications are subject to change without notice

 What We Love

-The Contemporary Suites: There are six accommodation categories aboard these all-suite yachts and the 1,091-square-foot Owner’s Suite with its 592-square-foot veranda featuring a private whirlpool makes our hearts flutter.
+The Contemporary Suites: There are six (on Evrima) and seven (on Ilma and Luminosa) suites categories, and Evrima’s 1,091-square-foot Owner’s Suite with its 592-square-foot veranda featuring a private whirlpool makes our hearts flutter.
 Designed with the airy modernity of an oceanfront penthouse, it offers the ultimate escape with a Personal Concierge and 24-hour in-suite dining.
 Equally dreamy are the two-level Lofts.
-And even the 300-square-foot Terrace suites one-up a five-star hotel room thanks to the ever-changing view outside the floor-to-ceiling sliding terrace doors.
+Even the 300-square-foot Terrace suites one-up a five-star hotel room thanks to the ever-changing view outside the floor-to-ceiling sliding terrace doors.

 The Global Dining Focus: The main restaurant on the first yacht is called The Evrima Room—the ship and restaurant are named after the Greek deity Evrima, goddess of discovery—and with a menu that changes seasonally and regionally, passengers will discover the ingredients and flavors of the countries they visit.
-Meanwhile at S.E.A., chef Sven Elverfeld of the three Michelin-starred Aqua at The Ritz-Carlton in Wolfsburg, Germany, features a contemporary European tasting menu.
+Meanwhile, at S.E.A., chef Sven Elverfeld of the three Michelin-starred Aqua at The Ritz-Carlton in Wolfsburg, Germany, features a contemporary European tasting menu (bookable for an additional fee).
 Also onboard to be savored: creative Southeast Asian cuisine at Talaat Nam and casual Mediterranean fare at poolside Mistral.

 Best Known For

-All-Inclusive Onboard Pricing: While onboard, everything (except spa treatments and excursions) is included in the fare: accommodations, dining, beverages, gratuities, Wi-Fi and non-motorized watersports—plus a nearly one-to-one staff-to-guest ratio designed to insure seamless personalized service.
+All-Inclusive Onboard Pricing: While onboard, everything (except spa treatments, excursions, and meals at SEA) is included in the fare: accommodations, dining, beverages, gratuities, Wi-Fi, and non-motorized watersports — plus a nearly one-to-one staff-to-guest ratio designed to ensure seamless, personalized service.

 Who It's Best For